felix91gr/swift-linuxSetup/README.md

 After that, save it (Ctrl + S) and close it.

-## \*) Test it!
+## Now test it!

-Let's try SDE!
+Try SDE!
 You can use your own project, or the [example project](https://github.com/jinmingjian/sde-demos) provided by Jin for SDE.

 * Open the folder in VSCode: File => Open Folder